gwcbi/HPC/commandline.md

 `mv file_name path_to_new_directory`
 Moves the file to a new directory.

+`cat`
+Concatenates files to standard output.
+Will print the contents of the file on the screen. `cat file1.txt file2.txt > newfile.txt` will concatenate 2 files into a third file.

+`rm`
+This will remove or delete a file (cannot undo)

+`mkdir`
+Makes a directory

+control `c`
+Kills the current process

+control `z`
+Stops or pauses current process

+`fg`
+Resumes last stopped job in the foreground

+tab: autocompletes while typing tab tab: see aailable autocomplete

+`chmod`
+Change permissions

+`exit`
+Disconnect form Colonial One or current node
 Once you feel comfortable with these commands and moving around using the command line, you can create and edit files using a text editor like [vim](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started) or [nano](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/), or [log onto Colonial One](colonialone.md).